charlenelyu/pro-mern-stack/README.md

     - By default, it will cause the two inputs to appear one below the other.
     - The `InputGroup.Addon` component can be used to display the inputs next to each other, as well as show the dash between the two inputs.
   - For now, we used a space character between the Apply and Reset buttons.
 A better way is to use the `ButtonToolbar` component.
+- The Grid System
+  - In this section, we'll use Bootstrap’s grid system to lay out the Issue Filter in a better way, letting each field float horizontally, but one below the other on smaller screens.
+  - Grid System Basics
+    - The horizontal space is divided into a maximum of 12 columns.
+    - A cell (`Col` component) can occupy one or more columns.
+    - The cells wrap if there are more than 12 column-space cells within a row (`Row` component).
+A new row is required if there’s a need to force a break in the flow of cells.
+    - In the fluid grid system, rows are more like paragraphs rather than lines.
+A paragraph (row) can contain multiple lines.
+As the paragraph width (screen width) reduces, it will need more lines.
+It’s only when you want to break two sets of sentences (sets of cells) that you really need another paragraph (row).
+    - Properties `xs`, `sm`, `md`, and `lg` of the `Col` component denote different screen width from extra small to large.
+If not specified, the value applicable to the screen size *lesser* than this size will be used (e.g. using `xs` means the same cell widths are used for all screen sizes).
+  - As for forms, the best way to use the grid system is to have a single row and specify how many columns each `FormControl` (one cell) occupies at different screen widths.
+    - In the filter, we have three cells of roughly equal width: status input (with its label), effort inputs (with their label), and the buttons (together).

 ### troubleshooting